IanJRigg/SIC_XEAssembler/README.txt

 	the label in front of start is not a label

-	Make the changes to the main method to the assembler constructor

-	Make the changes to the constructor to account for an assembler method

 	Break up the first pass method farther

 	Add a function for processing the addressing modes